timescale/docs/migrate/playbooks/multi-node-to-timescale-service.md

 ## Migrate schema pre-data

-Migrate your pre-data from your source database to TimescaleDB instance.
+Migrate your pre-data from your source database to your Timescale instance.
 This includes table and schema definitions, as well as information on sequences, owners, and settings.
 This doesn't include Timescale-specific schemas.